SCCapstone/decision_maker/README.md

 To run the application from a release .apk file, one must:
 1. Ensure there are no prior versions of this application installed on the android device.
 2. Open the download location (presumably github) and download the apk directly on to the device from there.
 Your phone's settings might have to be altered to allow external apks to be downloaded (typically you install apks directly from Google Play, and some devices warn you when trying to download externally).
-3. Can also run in the directory of the apk: `adb install <apk-file>`.
+3. One can also download the apk file and then run this command in the downloaded directory: `adb install <apk-file>`.
 Note that you must have debugging enabled and your phone must of course be plugged into the computer.

 ### 2.5 Running the application from a debug .apk file